A Most Dangerous Man

 THE STORY OF WALTER REUTHER and AMERICAN LABOR

-A MOST DANGEROUS MAN is a music-theatre work-in-progress about the 20th century American Labor movement told through the life story and work of Walter Reuther, longtime leader of the United Auto Workers.
+A MOST DANGEROUS MAN is a new music-theatre work about the 20th century American Labor movement told through the life story and work of Walter Reuther, longtime leader of the United Auto Workers.
 Inspired in part by the great “Detroit Industry” frescoes created by Diego Rivera, we envision using those images—juxtaposed with those of present day, post-industrial Detroit—as a central theatrical metaphor.

 Walter Reuther was a singular figure in the American Labor movement and a leader of the UAW from the mid-1930’s onward..
 His story is that of the American workers’ fight for dignity, economic justice and progressive ideals that form the core values of American democracy.
 A man of uncompromising integrity and commitment, Reuther was threatened and beaten; he survived a kidnapping attempt and a shooting.
 With equal fervor he fought determined anti-union factory managers and mob bosses, while surviving multiple internecine battles within the Labor movement itself.
 Unique among industrial labor leaders, Reuther took a strong and militant stand in favor of the Civil Rights movement and marched side by side with Martin Luther King at Selma.